 About

-Through an interdisciplinary approach, my work helps connect economic science with environmental policy to develop tools that help communities and policymakers build resilience against increasing climate variability.
+Through an interdisciplinary approach, my work connects economic science with environmental policy to develop tools that help communities and policymakers manage natural resources sustainably.

 Research Fields